pbrought/Notes-Notes-Notes-/README.md

 - Pull from this 'master' repo often.
 Everything works better if everyone has the most up to date code to work with.
 - If something that someone else is working with is causing problems for you make an issue on GitHub.
 - Check the issues on GitHub often to make sure that there is nothing there for you.
+- Add descriptive commit messages.
+Say what you did!

 Resources:
 ----------